AceCentre/AAC-Corpora-Collecting/Grid3-XML-Format.md

 Note on WordList cells.
 These should have a ContentType = AutoContent ContentSubType = WodList

+- WordList/Items: Specifies items within a word list, crucial for grids that rely on dynamic content.

 ```xml
 <Cell X="3" Y="2" ScanBlock="2">
       <Content>